-Best Strava Cycling Routes In Scottsdale – Route #5 – Ride to Fountain Hills – 101 kilometers
+Route #5 – Ride to Fountain Hills – 101 kilometers

-This is a longer ride for people that enjoy a nice four to five hour ride.
+One of the best bike rides in Scottsdale for people that enjoy a nice four to five hour ride.
 The route starts along the Arizona Canal as described in Route #1, but then continues to Fountain Hills and slightly beyond.
 There is one large hill that rises gradually and then more sharply as you get to Fountain Hills.
 You then climb the hill again on the way back.
 So in total it’s a good 700 meters of climbing.

 Follow the directions given in Route #1 along the Arizona Canal until you hit the Scottsdale Silverado Golf Club.
 Even though the Arizona Canal path ends here, a good part of the remaining ride is also on dedicated paved pathways.
 When you arrive at the golf club get off the Arizona Canal trail and follow the path on the north side of the golf course until you hit N Hayden Rd.
 Then take the path along N Hayden Rd north.
 At E McCormick Parkway I turn left.
 Follow the trail on the right side of the road and follow the trail as it turns right along the golf course.
 Follow this path until it reconnects with N Hayden Rd.
 Follow the trail as it parallels N Hayden, and then goes under N Hayden Rd.
 Follow the path until it connects with E Mountain View Rd.
 This is where the path ends, so take the bike lane on E Mountain View Rd and stay on the road as it veers right.
 Continue until you hit E Via Linda, turn left on this road and continue to E Shea Blvd.